YasinOkat/bank-api/README.md

 # bank-api
-REST API built with Go
+REST API built with Go, using MySQL database, includes JWT authentication, hashing password using bcrypt, using the bare minimum packages.
+Gorilla/mux is used for routing.